Water Pump Flange

 Powder Metallurgy

-Some manufacturers produce water pump flanges through powder metallurgy by sintering compacted metal powder.
+Some manufacturers produce water pump flanges through powder metallurgy process by sintering compacted metal powder.
 This method goes through about four stages: the metal powder is mixed, compacted under high pressure, and then sintered under controlled atmospheric conditions.
 The sintered product undergoes secondary surface treatments such as dacromet, steam treatment, or electroplating before the final water pump flange product is finished.

 Applications of Water Pump Flanges